CiscoTestAutomation/genietrafficgen/docs/ixianative.rst

     1. Connect to Ixia
     2. Create custom traffic items view named "Genie"
     3. Create a snapshot profile of traffic streams configured on Ixia
-    4. Save snapshot profile to run logs
+    4. Save snapshot profile to Genie job logs
-    5. Compare to any previously saved "golden" profile and verify.
+    5. Compare to any previously saved "golden" traffic profile and verify.

 While creating the custom traffic items view, ``Genie`` will attempt to check if the view is ready `tgn-view-create-iteration` times, while waiting for